 As of January 2009, all buildings must necessarily be awarded a valid EC; this is a legal requirement for all properties sold in Portugal.
-The EC is a document issued by the Agency for Energy (ADENE) (Agência para Energia) within the National Energy Certification System (SCE) that assesses the energy performance of the property through a graded classification system of A to F. This makes it possible to identify properties that are more energy efficient, under Decree-Law 101-D/2020 of 7 December.
+The EC is a document issued by the Agency for Energy ("Agência para Energia" or "ADENE") within the National Energy Certification System ("SCE") that assesses the energy performance of the property through a graded classification system of A to F. This makes it possible to identify properties that are more energy efficient, under Decree-Law 101-D/2020 of 7 December (see question 13.1 below).